oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_managed_database_actions_module.rst

 ..
 Description

 - Perform actions on a ManagedDatabase resource in Oracle Cloud Infrastructure
-- For *action=clone_sql_tuning_task*, clone and start a SQL tuning task for a given SQL tuning task.
+- For *action=clone_sql_tuning_task*, clones and runs a SQL tuning task in the database.
-- For *action=drop_sql_tuning_task*, drop a SQL tuning task and its related results from the database.
+- For *action=drop_sql_tuning_task*, drops a SQL tuning task and its related results from the database.
-- For *action=start_sql_tuning_task*, start a SQL tuning task for a given set of SQLs from active session history top SQLs.
+- For *action=start_sql_tuning_task*, starts a SQL tuning task for a given set of SQL statements from the active session history top SQL statements.

 ..
 Aliases